 - 1. If necessary, launch Internet Explorer and navigate to the student web page for this book.
-The URL for the student web page is listed at the bottom of page 2 in your book. - 2.
+The URL for the student web page is listed at the bottom of the first page of every lesson in your book. - 2.
 Click the Student Exercise Files link below the Downloads heading.
-A prompt to run or save the student exercise files appears. - 3.
-Click the Save button. - 4.
-Follow the steps for your version of Windows: - Win XP: Choose My Documents on the left side of the Save As window. - Win Vista: If necessary, click the S Browse Folders button, and then choose Documents on the left side of the Save As window.
+A prompt to run or save the student exercise files appears.

+- 3. Click the Save button. - 4.
+Follow the steps for your version of Windows: - Win XP: Choose My Documents on the left side of the Save As window. - Win Vista: If necessary, click the Browse Folders button, and then choose Documents on the left side of the Save As window. - Win 7: If necessary, click the Browse Folders button, double-click the Libraries folder on the left side of the Save As window, and choose the Documents folder.